The tests are still a key factor in admissions at many colleges.

-The ACT is given six times a year; the SAT seven, usually on a Saturday.
+Both tests are given several times a year, almost always on a Saturday morning.
 Dates and fees are on their websites.
-Register early for the best chance of your child sitting for the test at her high school or one nearby.
+Register early for the best chance of your child sitting for the test at their high school or one nearby.

 The prep Colleges do need a standard with which to compare achievement among students from different high schools.
 But the reality is that the playing field is uneven because so many kids prep for the tests.
-To give your child the best chance of success, sign him up for some type of test prep, whether it’s a personal tutor or a class.
+To give your child the best chance of success, sign them up for some type of test prep, whether it’s a personal tutor or a class.
 There are programs around to fit all budgets.
 This time you want your teenager to be like all the other kids.
-Look at my post on prep options and how to pick a test prep program to learn more.

-Check out my post on when to take the tests for more information.
+Check out my post on when to take the tests for more thoughts.

-Neither of our kids sent their spring scores to any colleges initially because they hadn’t solidified their college lists by then (they sent them in the fall).
-That first set of test scores will help you and your student refine the list of colleges and figure out the areas his summer test prep should focus on.
+The first set of test scores will help you and your student refine the list of colleges and figure out the areas their summer test prep should focus on.